PeterKamphuis/pyFAT-astro/README.md

     FAT> pyFAT cube_name=Input_Cube.fits

 Where Input_Cube.fits is the observation to be fitted.
-In this mode configuration_file can still be used to specify fit settings but catalogue and location setting will be ignored. !!
+In this mode a configuration_file can still be used to specify fit settings but catalogue and location settings will be ignored. !!
 If cube_name is set in either the command line or the configuration file this always will always trigger the singular fitting instead of batch fitting.

 FAT is intended for batch fitting and as such it is recommended to have all source in separate directories